PLMir/psyhelper/README.md

 <!-- badges: end -->

-psyhelper is small (definitely growing\!) collection of convenience functions in order to help you (and me) analyze behavioral data.
+psyhelper is a small (definitely growing\!) collection of convenience functions in order to help you (and me) analyze behavioral data.
 For now, it does two things: it helps you read csv files downloaded from Qualtrics directly, despite the weird three-rows header of column names.